gaehlerm/SoftwareEngineering/README.md

 # 12. Types of tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
+Please note that the distinction between the different types of tests is not always clear.
+There are some tests that are a mixture of two different types.
+But in general, the following 3 categories are sufficient.
 1. Unit tests test the behavior of individual functions and classes.
 2. Integration tests test the components (libraries, modules) and the interaction between them.
 3. Acceptance tests test the behavior of the complete software.